 This is the code section that you need to place inside your website where you want your widget to appear.
 After you save the configuration and reload your site, the widget should load up.

-Now that was easy right?
-After this, all that is left if to configure your Omnichannel depending on your needs.
+Now that was easy, right?
+After this, all that is left is to configure your Omnichannel depending on your needs.
 Working hours, number of agents, number of active sessions, email notifications, and the overall look of the widget.

 All this can be configured in the Omnichannel settings.
 There are too many options to show so I will focus on a few of them.

-Let's see how our widget looks like when it is loaded up.
+Let's see what our widget looks like when it is loaded up.

 I can't get the widget to show up?!

 So far we have seen that getting this off the ground is nothing special.
 There is one thing that might prevent you to get this up and running.
-Even after you "install" the code on your page you still might get trouble to show it up.
+Even after you "install" the code on your page you still might get into trouble showing it up.